 Here are three of the most common cases where people opt to purchase a walk-in tub:

 - Disability: Sometimes the decision to buy a walk-in tub is thrust on a homeowner if they or a loved one use a wheelchair and need a tub that will more easily accommodate their needs.
 In these cases, many manufacturers offer walk-in tub models that are compliant with the standards of the Americans with Disabilities Act (ADA) and designed to promote accessibility and mobility.

 - Aging in place: One of the most common use cases for walk-in tubs is for older homeowners or those who wish to age in place.
-Walk-in tubs are safer for older people who face greater risks of harm from a fall.
-The safety features of walk-in tubs make it possible for seniors to live independently and self-sufficiently for longer.
+Walk-in bathtubs are safer for older people who face greater risks of harm from a fall.
+Similar to stair lifts, the safety features of walk-in tubs make it possible for seniors to live independently and self-sufficiently for longer.

 - Adding home value: Even if you are not a senior, walk-in tubs can also be a good investment, especially if you own a home in a community popular with older residents.
 Whenever you choose to sell your home, having a unique bathroom feature like a walk-in tub—along with the functionality it provides for older and disabled individuals—can add to the home’s value.